 Abstract

-The earth today is largely comprised of novel ecosystems, which have altered species compositions and interactions that need further study for more effective management.
-The Mariana Islands, most notoriously the island of Guam, have experienced many species introductions and losses resulting in novel ecosystems.
-Restoration to a completely native system is highly unlikely, therefore, it is critical to understand the role of players in these novel ecosystems in order to prioritize conservation actions.
-We investigated the roles of introduced Philippine deer (Rusa mariannae) and feral pigs (Sus scrofa) on seedling survival, seed dispersal, and plant community structure in the limestone forests of the islands of Guam and Rota.
+We investigated the roles of introduced Philippine deer (Rusa mariannae) and feral pigs (Sus scrofa) on seedling survival, seed dispersal, and plant community structure in the limestone forests of the Mariana Islands of Guam and Rota.
 We compared fenced and unfenced seedling plots, monitored germination from scat samples, and surveyed vegetation and ungulate sign abundance across sites on both islands.
 Deer selectively browsed four out of six planted species in seedling plots, and both native and non-native seedling and vine abundance on vegetation transects showed strong negative loglinear correlations (R2 0.65) to deer abundance in Guam.
-Overall plant diversity displayed a quadratic relationship to deer abundance, that is, highest diversity occurred at intermediate levels of deer disturbance.
-Plant community characteristics did not show any clear relationships to pig abundance, although we recorded germination from many pig scats, with strong selection for dispersal of native, rather than exotic, plant species.
-In summary, deer stand out as major drivers of plant community composition, even in these highly altered systems; even at small abundances, deer shape forest community characteristics through herbivory.
-Pig presence is not clearly linked to species diversity, although they do act as seed dispersers, which may be beneficial in a system such as Guam that has lost the majority of seed dispersers.
+Highest plant diversity occurred at intermediate levels of deer disturbance in a quadratic relationship.
+Plant community characteristics was not significantly correlated to pig abundance, although we recorded germination from many pig scats, with a predominance of native, rather than exotic, plant species.
+Deer on these islands appear to be major drivers of plant community composition, even in these highly altered systems.
+Pig presence was not clearly linked to species diversity, although they do act as seed dispersers, which may be beneficial in a system such as Guam that has lost the majority of seed dispersers.
 The nuances of their ecological roles can better inform management of their populations as well as native forest restoration and conservation in the Mariana Islands.

 Introduction

 The extent of human influence is so pervasive that the earth today is comprised mostly of novel ecosystems (Seastedt et al. 2008).
-Novel ecosystems have species compositions and relative abundances that have not been previously observed, and usually are the result of anthropogenic changes (Hobbs et al. 2009).
-Species introductions are major drivers in the creation and maintenance of novel ecosystems both by adding new species and by removing native species (Seastedt et al. 2008).
-Novel ecosystems may be severely degraded and comprised of non-native species, but many still harbor species that serve important ecological functions, and many are good candidates for restoration.
-However, effective conservation in these systems requires better knowledge of the species that comprise them – both the remnant native and the introduced species – and their current ecological roles.
+Novel ecosystems have species compositions and relative abundances that have not been previously observed, and usually result from anthropogenic influences (Hobbs et al. 2009).
+Species introductions create and maintain novel ecosystems by adding new species and removing native species (Seastedt et al. 2008).
+Novel ecosystems may be severely degraded and comprised of non-native species, but may still harbor species that serve important ecological functions.
+Many are good candidates for restoration.
+However, effective conservation in these systems requires better knowledge of the remnant native and introduced species that comprise them, and their current ecological roles.

-Most conservation goals focus on restoring native species to historical abundances, but restoring ecological functions could be more beneficial and feasible for degraded ecosystems (Hobbs et al. 2011).
-Conservation efforts that have focused on removing invasive species and reintroducing native species have yielded many positive results, however, removing invasive species could have negative consequences if these species play important ecological roles in the novel system (Savaleta et al. 2001).
-Likewise, reintroducing reduced or extirpated native species can prove unsuccessful or detrimental if persisting threats and current conditions are poorly understood (Hobbs et al. 2011, Godefroid et al. 2011).
+Most conservation goals focus on restoring native species to historical abundances, but restoring ecological functions may be more beneficial and feasible for degraded ecosystems (Hobbs et al. 2011).
+Conservation efforts that have focused on removing invasive species and reintroducing native species have yielded many positive results.
+However, removing invasive species may have negative consequences if these species play important ecological roles in the novel system (Savaleta et al. 2001).
+Likewise, reintroducing reduced or extirpated native species may prove unsuccessful or detrimental if persistant threats and current conditions are poorly understood (Hobbs et al. 2011, Godefroid et al. 2011).